Testing Number Swapping

 Steps for Testing

-In your browser, open a new private browsing window (such as Chrome Incognito) with no other private windows or tabs open.
+- In your browser, open a new browsing window and sign in as Guest

 Testing Preset Sources